relyv.ai

 TL;DR

-Install @relyv/sdk via npm, call init({ apiKey, projectId }) once in your top-level entry (main.tsx, index.tsx, root.layout.tsx), tag PII fields with data-relyv-mask, deploy.
-The SDK auto-captures clicks, network calls, console errors, and DOM mutations from the first render; React-specific concerns (StrictMode double-render, error boundaries, route changes) are handled automatically.
+Drop the Relyv loader (<script async src="https://cdn.relyv.ai/sdk/v1/relyv.js" data-project-id="..." data-environment-id="...">) into your React app entry — or, once the npm package ships, install @relyv/sdk and call init({ projectId, environmentId }) in main.tsx / index.tsx / root.layout.tsx.
+Either path auto-captures clicks, network calls, console errors, and DOM mutations from first render; React-specific concerns (StrictMode double-render, error boundaries, route changes) are handled automatically.

 The one-line answer